alimpfard/citron_book/basics.md

 Two solutions are provided:

-* Embedding a variable inside the string: `'Hello, name !'`
+* Embedding a variable inside the string:

 * Using the format methods: `'Hello, %s!' % [name]`